Posted on: Nov 30th, 2020, | By Candy, WayKen Marketing Manager

 Drones have become the ultimate amateur airplanes.
 They are light, small easy to fly and you can actually manufacture them personally, which attracts a lot of people who like to tinker with mechanisms.
 However, drones were around much earlier.
 The first mention of them dates back as far as the 1920s.

 First tries to make drones haven't been successful.
 There were a lot of separate inventors who managed to create prototypes of helicopters with 4-6 rotorcraft engines.
-These planes were too unstable, unsynchronized and strained the pilot too much, so their development was mostly abandoned until the recent times.
+These planes were too unstable, unsynchronized, and strained the pilot too much, so their development was mostly abandoned until recent times.

 With the modern developments in aeronautics and electronics, the previous technical difficulties with drone functions have been mostly overcome.
 The drones became unmanned since the pilot problem was the only one standing.
 However, there isn't any need for a pilot anymore.
 You can just mount it with a camera and get a remote control.
 Modern electronics make the design of this vehicle really simple so a lot of people make drones as a hobby or buy them to make great films, art, deliver things or even spy on the neighbors, who knows.
 There is even a story of a man who decided to immortalize his cat by making it into a quadcopter.